 People say the only songs that sell are songs about love and partying, but here was Lorde parading the opposite.
 Even her appearance, her wild hair, and her dramatic facial features are the opposite of the hoards of models that dominated the pop charts.
 Lorde was the weird girl at your high school that should never have been famous.

 We idolize celebrities, and if we idolize them too much, it can be destructive.
 Lorde shows us that the weird girl can make it too.
 She's essentially a glimmer of hope for all the girls who didn't fit in.

-All of her singles have been well written and relatable without feeling overdone and cliche.
-Her sound is unique and her voice is instantly recognizable.
-She can sing about sex and love without us thinking it’s surface level, but her songs are about way more.
-They’re about her friends and her small town.
-The melodies weren’t exactly catchy but disarming and interesting.
-Her music felt dangerous and far more mature than her peers.
+All of her singles have been poetically written and relatable without feeling overdone and cliche.
+Her sound is unique, and her voice is instantly recognizable.
+She can sing about sex and love without it being surface level.
+She can pinpoint and the exact moment of heartbreak and build a whole song around it.
+The melodies aren't something you'd hear out at a party or a bar, but disarming and mesmerizing.
+Her music felt dangerous and far more mature than her peers at the time.

 After Pure Heroine, people thought she had disappeared, that she was a one-album-wonder of sorts, but Lorde didn't buy into the album release machine.
 She always knew her fans would be loyal to her.
 We don't want her to make us something just so it's timely.
 We want to wait.
 When people were pining for an album, she commented, "Give up on me if you want to!
 I'm an artist, I write a record when I have enough special stories to tell, and it's all me, every melody every lyric, not some team who just start the machine up every eighteen months like clockwork."